 Image credit: MBN

-Divorced Singles is about four divorced men and four divorced women who come together to find love and romance.
+Divorced Singles is about 4 divorced men and 4 divorced women who come together to find love and romance.
 However, this show goes beyond finding a potential life partner – matched couples will cohabit for a week during the show.

 Divorced Singles grapples with an unconventional format as participants get to know each other without revealing their age, background, occupation, and why they got divorced in the first place.

-The backgrounds of all eight participants vary, ranging from a divorcee of eight years to a divorcee of one year.
+The backgrounds of all eight participants vary, ranging from a divorcee of eight years to a divorcee of 1 year.

-The first episode aired on 11th July 2021, and the participants were given their first mission by the production team.
-They were divided into two teams, and the first team was tasked to grocery shop while the second team was assigned to cook.
+The 1st episode aired on 11th July 2021, and the participants were given their first mission by the production team.
+They were divided into 2 teams, and the 1st team was tasked to grocery shop while the second team was assigned to cook.

-Catch the teaser of Divorced Singles season two here:
+Catch the teaser of Divorced Singles 2 here: